CSEANZ/Sesame/README.md

 The user has enrolled at some time in the past and would now like to use the protected web site (in this case a bot) without using their hands.
 The user approaches a bot field station (which is a PC with a good quality microphone).
 The field station is sitting on the bot idle page - waiting for them to initiate a log in.

-For privacy purposes system avoids to have browser microphone on all the time and listening process will start by user interaction.
+For privacy purposes the system avoids having the browser microphone on all the times.
+The listening process will start only by user interaction.
 The user kicks off the login by pressing any key - such as space bar which is easy enough to do even when wearing gloves.

 The ASP.NET site that is hosting the bot webpage will detect that it is not authenticated and cause a login redirection flow via OpenId Connect.
 This flow will take the user to the same Sesame site and ask them to enter their PIN using their voice.